A nonamenable "factor" of a Euclidean space: Introduction

 A major ingredient is the following:

-\begin{theorem} Let $G$ be a transitive {\it amenable} one-ended graph.
-Then there is an $\Isom (\R^3)$-invariant random tiling of $\R^3$ that represents $G$, such that every tile is bounded.
-The representation can be viewed as a map from $V(T_3)$ to the set of tiles, which is $\Aut (T_3)$-invariant, moreover, is a factor of iid. \end{theorem}
+\begin{theorem} Let $G$ be a locally finite unimodular transitive {\it amenable} one-ended graph or decorated graph.
+Then for $d\geq 3$ there is an $\Isom (\R^d)$-invariant locally finite random tiling of $\R^d$ that represents $G$, such that every tile is bounded.
+The representation can also be viewed as a map from $V(G)$ to the set of tiles, which is $\Aut (G)$-invariant and moreover is a factor of iid. \end{theorem}

 See Definition \ref{fiid} for the definition of a factor of iid (fiid).
 We will prove the above theorem for the more general case of amenable unimodular random graphs $G$; see Theorem \ref{Gdomains}.
+The tiles in the theorem will not only be bounded polyhedra, but they will have only finitely many 0-faces (vertices), and hence finitely many faces of any dimension.
+The case of representing unimodular random {\it planar} graphs by invariant tilings in the {\it plane} has been investigated in a joint work with Benjamini, \cite{BT}, as a follow-up to the present work.

 Returning to the initial question, to what extent are Cayley graphs $G$ representable as an invariant tiling of $\R^d$ with {\it indistinguishable} tiles, our method gives a positive answer not only for $T_3$ but also for all amenable groups.